 - Classic/premier/prepaid Visa, MasterCard and American Express cards in CHF, EUR or USD.

 The account will be activated upon receipt of all duly completed forms and relevant information.

 BANK TARIFFS AND CHARGES

-AP Anlage & Privatbank can be considered as medium-cost bank with respect to account maintenance and bank transfer fees.
-A one-time fee for personal account opening is CHF 500 and quarterly account maintenance is CHF 500.
-The Outgoing transfer fee for standard payments in CHF (per transaction, value date + 2) is CHF 50.
-Outgoing transfers in USD (per transaction, value date + 2) will be 0.20%, min CHF 250, max CHF.
-400. Outgoing transfers in EUR (per transaction, value date + 2) will be 0.20%, min CHF 150, max CHF 300.
+AP Anlage & Privatbank can be considered a medium-cost bank with respect to account maintenance and bank transfer fees.
+There is a one-time fee for personal account opening of CHF500 and quarterly account maintenance is CHF500.
+The outgoing transfer fee for standard payments in CHF (per transaction, value date + 2) is CHF50.
+Outgoing transfers in USD (per transaction, value date + 2) will be 0.2% (minimum CHF250; maximum CHF400).
+Outgoing transfers in EUR (per transaction, value date + 2) will be 0.2% (minimum CHF150; maximum CHF300).
 Incoming payments are free of charge.

-PLEASE NOTE that bank tariffs may be changed anytime at the sole discretion of the bank, we therefore suggest to contact us or visit the bank’s website for updated details on specific fees and charges.
+PLEASE NOTE: Bank tariffs may be changed anytime at the sole discretion of the bank.
+Therefore, we suggest that you contact us or visit the bank’s website for updated details on specific fees and charges.

-STARTING BUSINESS professional service fee for the assistance of bank account opening does not include any bank charges and commissions, account maintenance fees, transaction fees, initial deposit or minimum balance.
+The Starting Business professional service fee for the assistance of bank account opening does not include any bank charges and commissions, account maintenance fees, transaction fees, initial deposit, or minimum balance.